Well, I sure wish I knew how to tell if my baby has an ear infection.

 Going to the Emergency Room was a no-brainer.
 We walked out with a prescription for antibiotics and within 5 hours of the first dose, my child was herself again.
 Other than some boogies in her nose, you wouldn’t know anything was wrong with her.

 The whole experience got me thinking about what most ear infections look like.
-Here’s what I found:
+Here are the signs of an ear infection in a baby:

 Your sweet little baby usually takes regular naps and is smiley and joyful when one day, they turn in to a tiny Godzilla monster.
 They might be small, but they are fierce.
 Trust your mama instincts- you know your baby better than anyone.
 If your little bear isn’t acting like themselves, something is probably causing it.